 I would like to introduce myself, Melinda Baksi, a Kyokushinkai black belt instructor.
-I moved to Port Macquarie a 2 years ago with my husband and my son, following in my parents’ footsteps.
+I moved to Port Macquarie three years ago with my husband and my son, following in my parents’ footsteps.

 My husband graduated as a Nuclear Physicist and holds a 4th kyu (green belt) grade, and my son is in year 10 and holds an 8th kyu (blue belt) grade as a vision impaired child.
 Alongside training and continuing to pursue the ideals of Kyokushin karate as a lifelong commitment, I am excited to teach the children in our community in an effort to share the many benefits of physical and mental training that my family and I have been fortunate enough to experience and value.